List of Hong Kong Photography Shops and Other Professional Photo Resources

 A note on pricing: Hong Kong rates for common items - like new Canon and Nikon kit - are usually similar to those at the major American mail order outfits.
 Prices for less common imported items can be all over the map.

 Fax: +852 2366 9915

-Zhao Xiang Guan has a reputation for being amongst the best general camera and light photo equipment shops in Hong Kong.
-I haven't bought anything there but have visited a couple times.
+Zhao Xiang Guan has a reputation for being amongst the best general camera and light photo equipment shops in Hong Kong; my limited experience with them has been positive.
 It is certainly the best camera shop I've seen in Tsim Sha Tsui.
 Some say you will get the best results working with Sun.